engineeringpenguins/reference/General/Awesome-List.md

 ## Introduction

-This is basically just my bookmarks bar, verrrrrrry slowly getting things added.
+This is basically just my bookmarks bar.
 Most of it is open source and everything is something I want to remember for future use.

 ### Table of Contents